samrao1997/dominoes/README.md

     - Therefore there are 45 tiles in total [10 choose 2 = 45]

 ## Setup

     1. All 45 tiles are flipped face down to not see the values
     2. Each player draws a certain number of tiles as their hand
         - 2 players = 13 tiles
         - 3 or more players = 11 tiles
     3. To see who goes first, each player draws a single tile from the leftover tiles [*also know as boneyard*].
 The player that has the highest valued tile goes first. **Then play goes clockwise.**

 ## Rules

+## Resources

+This is my first time implementing pygame and I used [https://github.com/World-of-Domino/pygame-dominos] as a jumping off point.